 The rate at which a grinding wheel wears depends on the type of wheel selected and the grinding conditions, but it is also greatly affected by the steel grade.
-Just as HSS has a high wear resistance it is also difficult to grind due to its hardness and large volume of hard carbides.
+Just as High-Speed Steel has a high wear resistance it is also difficult to grind due to its hardness and large volume of hard carbides.
 A newly dressed grinding wheel will perform similarly in a low alloyed steel as in a highly alloyed steel.
 However, as grinding progresses the dulling of the wheel is quicker in the highly alloyed steel causing power consumption and heat generation to increase more quickly.

-When producing HSS by the conventional method of ingot casting large carbides and carbide clusters will be formed leading to even faster dulling of grinding wheels.
-This is avoided in all ASP® grades and BlueTap®Co as it is produced by powder metallurgy (PM).
-The PM process produces small fine carbides evenly dispersed in the material which leads to grinding wheels remaining sharp longer and wearing down slower.
+When producing High-Speed Steel by the conventional method of ingot casting large carbides and carbide clusters will be formed leading to even faster dulling of grinding wheels.
+This is avoided in all ASP® grades and BlueTap®Co as it is produced by Powder Metallurgy.
+The Powder Metallurgy process produces small fine carbides evenly dispersed in the material which leads to grinding wheels remaining sharp longer and wearing down slower.
 This difference is pronounced when grinding with conventional abrasives such as Aluminium oxide and Silicon carbide.